Unraveling Fano noise and partial charge collection effect in X-ray spectra below 1 keV: Measurements

 \subsection{Images processing}

-Most of the resulting interactions occurred in the first $\sim$~$10\mu$m of the back-side of the Skipper-CCD employed for this research because it was back-illuminated by the X-rays from the source.
+Most of the interactions occurred within the initial roughly $10\mu$m of the backside of the Skipper-CCD employed for this research because it was back-illuminated by the X-rays from the source.
 The total number of electrons generated by each X-ray event, distributed in several pixels, was reconstructed by running a clustering algorithm in which all non-empty neighboring pixels are grouped together.
-Thanks to the sub-electronic readout noise, these measurements are robust to charge transfer inefficiencies that may spread the charge between adjacent pixels since the probability of any electron from an event being separated from the other electrons by one or more empty pixels is essentially null for all practical purposes.
+Thanks to the sub-electron readout noise, these measurements are robust to charge transfer inefficiencies that may spread the charge between adjacent pixels since the probability of any electron from an event being separated from the other electrons by one or more empty pixels is negligible.

-The variance of the cluster charge distribution was subjected to a geometrical quality cut based on the expectation that the charge of the events will be dispersed according to a 2D Gaussian distribution as a result of charge diffusion~\cite{Haro2020}.
-This allows us to focus our study on X-ray absorption-compatible events while still being adaptable enough to take into account partial charge collection-related events.
+The charge of the events is expected to be dispersed according to a 2D Gaussian distribution due to diffusion to the surface~\cite{Haro2020}.
+Therefore, the standard deviation of the spatial cluster charge distribution can be used to impose a geometrical quality cut.
+Thus, clusters that deviate significantly from a circular geometry were suspected not to be pure, but rather to be produced by some form of pile-up.
+This enables us to concentrate our study on X-ray absorption-compatible events while considering PCC-related events, as their geometry is also expected to be symmetric.